top of page

 Like most things in life, it comes down to balance.

 Consider a First Aid kit as insurance; it’s a necessary and useful thing to have ‘just in case’ and you’re always glad you have it, if you ever need it.
-But you don’t need to bring the kitchen sink either.
+But you don’t need to bring the entire medicine cabinet either.
 I take the habit of adding or removing items from it periodically, according to the adventure I’m packing for.
 It’s become a simple, straightforward and fairly minimalist process.

-My small First Aid kit (left) and my larger and much heavier kit (right).
+My small First Aid kit (left) and my larger, heavier kit (right).

-My basic First Aid kit is for day hikes or single-day bike rides.
+My smaller First Aid kit is for day hikes or single-day bike rides.
 I’ll transfer some stuff into a bigger pouch for longer adventures, like intense scrambles or multi-day hikes.
-These extra items that I carry for longer hikes have been prefixed with a double asterisk **.
+Extra items that I carry for longer hikes have been prefixed with a double asterisk **.

 By a long shot, the two most common injuries encountered on trails are blisters and ankle sprains, so your First Aid kit should be prepared accordingly.